 Where the design community meets.

-Detroit Labs Joined over 8 years ago via an invitation from Nate W.
+Detroit Labs Joined about 10 years ago via an invitation from Nate W.

 This is a terrific feature.
 I've been a heavy user of the Dropbox sync and more recently the InVision Sync app, therefore automating the syncing process.
 There seem to be advantages and disadvantages to doing so.
 Has anyone here been an automated syncer that moved to manual syncing?
 For more control?